cheuklau/insight-zone-defense/README.md

 5. Provision and Deploy
 6. Customer

 Terraform and Packer handles steps 4 and 5.
-However, we still need a continuous integration/continuous deployment or delivery (CI/CD) tool (e.g., Jenkins) to handle steps 2 and 3, and to trigger Terraform and Packer to perform steps 4 and 5.
+However, we still need a CI/CD tool (e.g., Jenkins) to handle steps 2 and 3, and to automatically trigger Terraform and Packer to perform steps 4 and 5.
 CI/CD for AirAware using Jenkins is summarized below:
-* Developer pushes code into the staging environment.
+* Developer pushes code into Git repository.
 * Jenkins detects the change and automatically triggers:
     + Packer to build the AMIs in the staging environment.
     + Terraform to spin up the AMIs in the staging environment.
-* Jenkins tests the build e.g., server connectivity.
+* Jenkins performs unit tests as provided by the AirAware developer.
 * If build is not green, developers are notified.
 * If green, we can either automatically deploy into the production environment (continuous delivery) or wait for manual approval (continuous deployment).